Rackerlacker/my-first-pc-build/README.md

 -More storage, as games and applications can quickly use up space.

--A better CPU, such as a Ryzen 7 5800X, to have more cores to run more applications
+-A better CPU, such as a Ryzen 7 5800X, for improved multi-core performance and better performance in CPU-heavy games.

 -Better cooling to improve temperatures and reduce noise.